1833 Emma; 2nd UK edition

 George Routledge marries.

 The ties between the Warne family and George Routledge became even closer on 25th January 1837, when George Routledge married Marie Elizabeth Warne (1814-1855), the sister of Frederick and William Henry Warne.
-The wedding took place at the church of Sr Anne’s Soho, in Westminster.
+The wedding took place at the church of St. Anne’s Soho, in Westminster.
 This was the local parish church for the Warne family and for George Routledge and, despite being largely destroyed in 1940 in the Blitz, it was rebuilt and is still the parish church today.

 St Anne’s Soho in the 19th century by J. McN.
 Whistler